 Questions range from the technical to the political.
 How should the freedom of movement of people, labor issues, or trade facilitation be handled?
 How is regional cooperation affected by the fact that regional countries do not share the same patterns of membership in international organizations?
 How deeply institutionalized should regional structures be?
 How do they relate to outside powers, particularly large ones and potential hegemons?
 These questions are the focus of the following sections.

 The Ob’-Irtysh is the sixth largest river in the world by drainage area and sixth longest in the world at 5,410 kilometers.
 It is a broad and deep river, easily navigable by river barge, and also by sea-going vessels deep into the Eurasian continent.
 Geographically, this river system connects Kazakhstan to the Arctic Ocean, and if sufficient river maritime infrastructure were present then Kazakhstan could avoid the endogenous trade tariff that comes with being landlocked.
 This has massive implications for Kazakhstan’s potential trade, industry, and wider economic development.

 By Rafis Abazov

-October 8th, 2015, The CACI Analyst
+October 16, 2018, the CACI Analyst

-The Central Asia-Caucasus Analyst is a biweekly publication of the Central Asia-Caucasus Institute & Silk Road Studies Program, a Joint Transatlantic Research and Policy Center affiliated with Johns Hopkins University's Nitze School of Advanced International Studies, Washington DC., and the Institute for Security and Development Policy, Stockholm.
-For 15 years, the Analyst brings cutting edge analysis of the region geared toward a practitioner audience.
+The Central Asia-Caucasus Analyst is a biweekly publication of the Central Asia-Caucasus Institute & Silk Road Studies Program, a Joint Transatlantic Research and Policy Center affiliated with the American Foreign Policy Council, Washington DC., and the Institute for Security and Development Policy, Stockholm.
+For 15 years, the Analyst has brought cutting edge analysis of the region geared toward a practitioner audience.